powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 To learn more about CGMES files, read the complete [CMGES format specification](https://www.entsoe.eu/digital/common-information-model/#common-grid-model-exchange-specification-cgmes).

 ## Import

+The import module reads and converts a CGMES model to the PowSyBl grid model.
+The import process is performed in two steps:
+- Read input files.
+- Validate input data.
+- Convert input data into PowSyBl grid model.

+First, input CGMES data read from RDF/XML files is stored natively in a purpose specific database for RDF statements.
+In RDF, data is described making statements about resources in triplet expressions (subject, predicate, object).
+There are multiple open-source implementations of triplestore engines and load from RDF/XML files to the triplestore is highly optimized by these engines.
+The triplestore repository can be in memory  and it is easy to provide default data and complete missing information.
+Verifications can be made after all data has been loaded.
+If the validation succeeds the CGMES model is converted to a PowSyBl grid model.

 ### Inconsistency checks
 <span style="color: red">TODO</span>